SPF

 Related resources:

-- [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md): See how SPF can pass but still not line up with the From domain.
+- [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md): See how SPF can pass but still fail to line up with the From domain.

 - [DKIM](https://mailrith.com/guides/dkim.md): Use DKIM as the more reliable authentication path for many marketing sends.

-- [M3AAWG Email Authentication Best Practices](https://www.m3aawg.org/sites/default/files/doc_files/m3aawg-email-authentication-recommended-best-practices-09-2020.pdf): Industry guidance for SPF, DKIM, DMARC, and ARC.
+- [M3AAWG Email Authentication Best Practices](https://www.m3aawg.org/sites/default/files/doc_files/m3aawg-email-authentication-recommended-best-practices-09-2020.pdf): Read industry guidance for SPF, DKIM, DMARC, and ARC.

 ## Related Guides